ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/overloaded-errors.md

 {{ ydb-short-name }} returns `OVERLOADED` errors in the following cases:

-* Overloaded table partitions with over 10000 operations in their queue.
+* Overloaded table partitions with over 15000 queries in their queue.

+* The outbound CDC queue exceeds the limit of 10000 elements or 125 MB.

+* Table partitions in states other than normal, for example partitions in the process of splitting or merging.

 * The number of sessions with a {{ ydb-short-name }} node has reached the limit of 1000.